BrisaDiaz/next-template/doc/styles.md

 export default forwardRef(Card)
 ```

-Now i whe pass or styles throughout the cs prop.
+And now we can pass styles through the cs prop.

 ```ts
 import { theme } from '@common/utils'